sindresorhus/get-urls/readme.md

 Exclude URLs that match URLs in the given array.

-#### strictUrlParsing
+#### requireScheme

 Type: `boolean`<br>
 Default: `true`

-Parse URLs without requiring a leading `www` or protocol, as per the strict flag in url-regex
+Require a leading `www` or protocol for a string to be considered a URL, as per the strict flag in url-regex.
+Does not affect URLs in query parameters if using the `extractFromQueryString` option.

 ## Related